rikosintie/Ubuntu4NetworkEngineers/docs/Join-Ubuntu-24.04-desktop-to-AD.md

 - fallback_homedir: The home directory.
 By default, /home/<user>@<domain>.
 For example, the AD user john will have a home directory of /home/john@ad1.example.com.
 - use_fully_qualified_names: Users will be of the form user@domain, not just user.
 This should only be changed if you are certain no other domains will ever join the AD forest, via one of the several possible trust relationships.

-## Display the PAN configuration file
+## Display the PAM configuration file

 In Linux Pluggable Authentication Modules (PAM) are used to extend authentication to new services.